 A study of organizational communication theory and research.
 Traces development of current organizational communication perspectives, examines potential constraints and barriers to effective communication in organizations, and studies communication processes both within and between organizational components.
-Prerequisite: COME 122 and senior standing.
+Prerequisites: COME 122 and senior standing.
 Fall semester.

 COME 427 Communication Theory

 Examines the various ways of approaching the study of communication processes.
 Focuses on the historical development of theoretical perspectives with emphasis on significant research trends that influence the understanding of communication.
-Prerequisite: COME 122 and senior standing.
+Prerequisites: COME 122 and senior standing.
 Spring semester.

 COME 467 Television Criticism

 Applies classical critical approaches to the study of television content.
 In addition to approaches such as genre studies, content analysis and historical analysis, the course considers economic and cultural factors that affect content.
 The ultimate goal of the course is to gain a broader understanding of why the media gives us what they give us.
 Prerequisites: COME 124 and senior standing.
 Spring semester.

 Examines the various ways of understanding media’s impact on society.
 Focuses on the historical development of theoretical perspectives with emphasis on the major theories and research trends that influence the understanding of mass communication.
 Prerequisites: COME 124 and senior standing.
 Fall semester.

 A course allowing students and faculty to explore topics of special interest together.
 Prerequisites: instructor consent and approval by Associate Dean of Humanities and Fine Arts.